pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 :::

-## How to declare documentation, test, and other dependencies
+## Declaring different types of dependencies

 In the [pyproject.toml overview page](pyproject-toml-python-package-metadata),
 we discussed how to set up a **pyproject.toml** file with basic metadata